Berkeley Software Design

-Berkeley Software Design, Inc. (BSDI or, later, BSDi), was a corporation which developed, sold licenses for, and supported BSD/OS (originally known as BSD/386), a commercial and partially proprietary variant of the BSD Unix operating system for PC compatible (and later, other) computer systems.
-The name was chosen for its similarity to "Berkeley Software Distribution" the source of its primary product (specifically 4.3BSD Networking Release 2).
+Berkeley Software Design, Inc. (BSDI or, later, BSDi), was a software company founded in 1991 by members of the Computer Systems Research Group (CSRG), known for developing and selling BSD/OS (originally known as BSD/386), a commercial and partially proprietary variant of the BSD Unix operating system for PCs.

+Creation and BSD/386

 BSDI was founded by Rick Adams and members of the Computer Systems Research Group (CSRG) at the University of California, Berkeley, including Keith Bostic, Kirk McKusick, Mike Karels, Bill Jolitz and Donn Seeley.
-Jolitz, Seeley and Trent Hein were working for Rick Adam's UUNET at the time and became BSDI's first employees when the company began operations in 1991.
+Jolitz, Seeley and Trent Hein were working for Rick Adams's UUNET at the time and became BSDI's first employees when the company began operations in 1991.
 In December 1991, USENIX Secretary and Former Head of Software at Convex Computer, Rob Kolstad from University of Illinois, was hired and would take over company operations just two years later.

+Jolitz, who worked on 386BSD, claimed that he was never officially hired or signed an employment contract with BSDI.

 BSD/386 was released in January 1992.
+The name was chosen for its similarity to BSD ("Berkeley Software Distribution"), the source of its primary product, specifically 4.3BSD Networking Release 2 (Net/2).
 The full system, including source code retailed at $995, which was more affordable than the equivalent source code license for the rival UNIX System V from AT&T (which cost more than $20,000 in the late 1980s.)
-Under Rob Kolstad's direction, the company decided to pursue internet infrastructure as their primary customer audience.
-In the mid 1990s the top-10 websites in the world were almost all using BSD/386 as their BSD source codebase.

 USL v.
-BSDi lawsuit
+BSDI lawsuit

 In late 1991, AT&T's Unix System Laboratories (USL) brought a lawsuit against BSDI, alleging that BSD/386 contained their proprietary trade secrets and source code.
 When USL were acquired by Novell, a settlement was reached in January 1994.
 BSDI agreed to base future releases of the product, now called BSD/OS, on the CSRG's 4.4BSD-Lite release which was declared free of any USL intellectual property.
 Rob Kolstad (of the University of Illinois and Convex Computer Corporation) was president of BSDI during this period and headed the company until the close of the decade.

-Leadership in Datacenter Software
+Usage in infrastructure

+Under Rob Kolstad's direction, the company decided to pursue internet infrastructure as their primary customer audience.
+In the mid 1990s the top-10 websites in the world were almost all using BSD/386 as their BSD source codebase.

 In the 1995 a survey of datacenter software platforms disclosed that BSDI was the #1 software used in data centers, by Internet servers.
 BSDI subsequently released an "Internet Server" version of their software, in contrast to the desktop version, which focused on providing the maximum number of open-source server products in the base distribution.